syncfusion-content/fileformat-docs/FileFormat/DocIO/FAQ.md

 {% highlight vbnet %}
 [VB]

-'Create a new Word document
+'Creates a new Word document

 Dim document As New WordDocument()

-'Add new section to the document
+'Adds new section to the document

 Dim section As IWSection = document.AddSection()

-'Add new paragraph to the section
+'Adds new paragraph to the section

 Dim paragraph As IWParagraph = section.AddParagraph()

-'Add new text
+'Adds new text

 Dim text As IWTextRange = paragraph.AppendText("Numbers to describe tabular number spacing 0123456789")

 text.CharacterFormat.FontName = "Calibri"

-'Set number spacing
+'Sets number spacing

 text.CharacterFormat.NumberSpacing = NumberSpacingType.Tabular